dmorse/pscfpp/README.md

 The command file usually contains the names of several input and output field data files as arguments to commands that read or write these files.
-Specifically, a command file to perform either a standard SCFT calculation or an FTMC simulation usually contains a command to read a specific file that contains an initial guess for the monomer chemical potential fields.
+Specifically, a command file to perform either a SCFT calculation or an FTMC simulation normally contains a command to read a specific file that contains an initial guess for the monomer chemical potential fields.
-A command file for an SCFT calculation normally also contains commands that write final chemical potential and monomer concentration fields to specific files.
+A command file for an SCFT calculation normally also contains commands that write converged chemical potential and monomer concentration fields to specific files.

-The usual command line syntax for invoking the pscf_fd program for one-dimensional SCFT programs is
+The usual command line syntax for invoking the pscf_fd program for one-dimensional SCFT calculations is
 ```
-pscf_fd -e -p param -c command
+pscf_fd -p param -c command -e
 ```
 where "param" denotes the name of a parameter file, and "command" denotes the name of a command file.
 The -p and -c options are required.